The Consequences of Martin Luther King Jr.’s Canonization

 Pence, of course, is doing only what the current version of the holiday demands.
 Across the ideological spectrum, politicians must seek to fit themselves under the aegis of the Kingian legacy.
 That means a contingent of Americans who surely oppose the positions King held in his life are compelled to contort him into something friendly.
 Columns must wield King to attack everything from “identity politics” to the very act of “politicizing” King’s life itself.
 Democratic presidential hopefuls must employ King in order to make the case that each of their disparate platforms is the natural heir to his legacy.
 The sound bites evoking King are stretched like skin over the bones of existing debate.
 The figure celebrated looks nothing like the leader who lived—and who was killed—but like a granite-chiseled modern founding father, a collection of axioms by which our age is defined.

 But beyond those axioms, there are core truths to who King was, what he believed, and what he endorsed.
 He was not an unknowable sphinx who spoke only in maxims.
 The first truth is that King was a person who began his career as a very young man, and who changed, learned, and grew over the course of a challenging and often controversial career.
 He was once a boy known in his family as “ML,” a raconteur who fancied himself a ladies’ man.
-He was only 26 when he was recruited to lead the Montgomery bus boycott, and while still in his 20s he once ran an advice column for Ebony magazine.
+He was only 26 when he was recruited to lead the Montgomery bus boycott, and while still in his 20s he ran an advice column for Ebony magazine.
 The gulf between that man and the weary 39-year-old who in his 1968 “Drum Major Instinct” speech lamented that “we’ve committed more war crimes almost than any nation in the world” is an immense one.

 The second truth about King springs naturally from the first: What he believed over the course of his life changed, and was affected by the course of the civil-rights movement and by his own development and experiences as a leader.
 Kingian nonviolence, the philosophy and strategy that is most widely associated with him, changed over the course of his life from a tactical activism to an all-encompassing worldview that brought him to decry poverty in India, housing discrimination in Chicago, and the Vietnam War.
 King’s crucible in the spotlight at the forefront of the movement even led him to directly challenge and critique former versions of himself, and those who sought to preserve him in amber.
 In 1967, for example, he defended his prescription of civil disobedience while also allowing that “there is probably no way, even eliminating violence, for Negroes to obtain their rights without upsetting the equanimity of white folks.”